How much does physician credentialing cost?

-How much does physician credentialing cost?
-Well, this is a frequently asked question so we thought we’d do a short article on this subject.
-There are really two categories of credentialing costs for medical practices and facilities.
-These two categories are “internal” and “external” costs.
+For this, we’ve broken down credentialing costs into two categories for facilities and providers.
+We’ve identified these two categories as “direct” and “external” costs.
 It’s important to note the costs associated with verifying the credentialing effective date on the facility and health plan sides are not included and are one of the primary sources of delays.

-Physician ($163.96/hr) 3.4 hours $557
+- Physician ($163.96/hr) 3.4 hours $557

-Total Per Physician Internal Costs $1,097 * 30% for taxes and insurance= $1,426.10
+- Total Per Physician Direct Costs $1,161.50 * 30% for taxes and insurance= $1,509.95 + 150= $1,659.95

 “We needed to make a number of assumptions in order to complete this analysis.
 The first is that the organization has a dedicated person responsible for the credentialing and that this person immediately starts working on credentialing the physician as soon as he/she signs a contract.
 We typically see a 20-40 day lag time before any real work occurs from the date of signing to the date the first application is completed.
 We also are assuming that the person doing the credentialing is familiar with all of the payers and their respective processes.
 Failure to thoroughly understand the process for each payer will inevitably lead to delays.”

-External Credentialing Costs are hard costs associated with lost revenue from not being able to bill for charges.
+Billing Costs are hard costs associated with lost revenue from not being able to bill for charges.
 Lost revenue is absorbed by both the facilities and the provider.
 In some cases, a facility based practice may pay the provider an “income guarantee” while credentialing is completed, effectively transferring the provider’s lost revenue to the facility.
 Below estimations are based on a 182 day average length to complete health plan enrollment, per survey.

 The average time to complete health plan enrollment for PPS measured from the date we receive the provider’s information, to the effective date at the plan, is 110 days.
 Medicare average is only 55 days due to our contacts within the different Medicare administrators.